1jour1vin

 Cairanne

-The Cairanne Appellation d'Origine Contrôlée vineyards are located in the Vaucluse department, at the foot of the high village of Cairanne, which since the 15th century has extended towards the Plan de Dieu and the Aigues plain.
-The vineyards developed particularly during the Middle Ages, under the influence of the Knights Templar and later the Hospitallers of Saint-Jean-de-Jérusalem.
-Since 2016, Cairanne has also been the Appellation d'origine contrôlée (AOC) for the wine produced there.
-The AOC was first named Côtes-du-Rhône-Cairanne in 1953, then Côtes-du-Rhône-Villages-Cairanne in 1967.
+The vineyards of the Cairanne Appellation d'Origine Contrôlée (AOC) are located in the Vaucluse department, at the foot of the hilltop village of Cairanne, and have expanded since the 15th century toward Plan de Dieu and the Aigues plain.
+The vineyards flourished particularly during the Middle Ages under the influence of the Knights Templar and later the Knights Hospitaller of Saint John of Jerusalem.
+Since 2016, Cairanne has also been the Appellation d’Origine Contrôlée (AOC) for the wine produced there.
+The AOC was first known as Côtes-du-Rhône-Cairanne in 1953, then as Côtes-du-Rhône-Villages-Cairanne in 1967.

-Cairanne is a village in the Vaucluse region of France.
-Since 2016, it has also been the Appellation d'origine contrôlée (AOC) for the wine produced there.
-The AOC was first named Côtes-du-Rhône-Cairanne in 1953, then Côtes-du-Rhône-Villages-Cairanne in 1967.
+Cairanne is a village in the Vaucluse department.
+Since 2016, it has also been the Appellation d’Origine Contrôlée (AOC) designation for the wine produced there.
+The AOC was first known as Côtes-du-Rhône-Cairanne in 1953, then as Côtes-du-Rhône-Villages-Cairanne in 1967.

-Overlooking the small Aigue valley, Cairanne is a charming wine-growing commune.
-What are the specific features of its terroir and climate?
-What are the characteristics of AOC Cairanne red and white wines?
-That's what we're going to tell you.
+Overlooking the small Aigue Valley, Cairanne is a charming wine-growing town.
+What makes its terroir and climate unique?
+What are the characteristics of the red and white wines of the Cairanne AOC?
+That’s what we’re going to show you.

-The Ventabren mountain, clay soil and Mediterranean climate
+The Ventabren Mountains, with their clay soils and Mediterranean climate

-Situated in a basin where the Aigue and Gayère rivers meet, on 877 ha, the Cairanne hillsides benefit from the alluvial deposits of both rivers.
-The commune is 20 km north of Orange.
-It enjoys a dry, warm and sunny Mediterranean climate.
+Located on a basin where the Aigue and Gayère rivers meet, covering 877 hectares, the hillsides of Cairanne benefit from the alluvial deposits of both rivers.
+The town is 20 km north of Orange.
+It enjoys a Mediterranean climate that is dry, warm, and sunny.

-The wind plays a significant role in the vineyard: the Mistral, with its average speed of 90 km/h all year round, dries out the vegetation and makes it healthier.
+Wind plays a significant role in the vineyard: the mistral, with an average speed of 90 km/h throughout the year, dries out the vegetation and keeps it healthy.

-This is how AOC Cairanne flourishes on stony terraces, laid on a foundation of clay and sand, around the mineral mountain of Ventabren.
-It is this unique terroir that gives Cairanne wines their complexity.
+The Cairanne AOC thrives on stony terraces, set on a base of clay and sand, surrounding the rocky Ventabren mountain.
+It is this unique terroir that gives Cairanne wines their full complexity.

 Cairanne: a dry, still red wine

-Red wines account for 95% of the AOC Cairanne appellation.
-Grenache is the main grape variety, accounting for 60%.
-Other grape varieties include Syrah (16%), Carignan (15%) and Mourvèdre (6%).
+Red wines account for 95% of the Cairanne AOC appellation.
+The primary grape variety is Grenache, at 60%.
+The other varieties include Syrah (16%), Carignan (15%), and Mourvèdre (6%).

-Grenache and Carignan thrive on dry, stony soils based on red clay.
-Syrah flourishes best on white clay slopes with good southern exposure.
+Grenache and Carignan thrive in dry, stony soils with a red clay base.
+Syrah flourishes best on south-facing slopes with white clay soil.

-AOC Cairanne produces a dry red wine, characteristic of the still wine category.
-These red wines are distinguished by their spicy bouquets of red and even black fruits.
-With their deep color, they are elegant, complex wines with a distinguished tannic note.
+The Cairanne AOC produces a dry red wine, typical of the still wine category.
+These red wines are distinguished by their spicy aromas of red and even black fruits.
+With their deep color, they are elegant and complex wines, featuring a refined tannic profile.

 Cairanne: a fresh, light white wine

-5% of AOC Cairanne is white wine.
-They are made from 30% Clairette, 20% Grenache Blanc and 20% Roussanne.
-Picpoul, Marsanne, Viognier and Bourboulenc complete the range.
+5% of the Cairanne AOC consists of white wines.
+These are made from a blend of 30% Clairette, 20% Grenache Blanc, and 20% Roussanne.
+They are complemented by Picpoul, Marsanne, Viognier, and Bourboulenc.

-The sandy subsoils and ventilated hillsides, which benefit from alluvial deposits from nearby rivers, produce a fresh, light white wine.
+The sandy subsoil and breezy slopes, enriched by alluvial deposits from nearby rivers, produce a fresh, light white wine.

-AOC Cairanne white wines give a sensation of freshness on the palate.
-They have panache and are light.
-On tasting, they leave the palate with flavors of white fruit, such as pear, as well as flowers, such as violets.
+The white wines of the Cairanne AOC offer a refreshing sensation on the palate.
+They are lively and light.
+On tasting, they leave a lingering flavor of white fruits, such as pear, as well as floral notes, such as violet.

-Since 2016, AOC Cairanne wines have been clearly distinguished from AOC Côtes-du-Rhône.
-Moreover, since 2018, they have also benefited from the European Protected Designation of Origin (PDO).
-Annual production is around 29,500 hl, or almost 4 million bottles.
-Its terroir and sunshine have shaped its particularities, which will appeal to lovers of elegant wines with personality.
+Since 2016, wines from the Cairanne AOC have been clearly distinguished from those of the Côtes-du-Rhône AOC.
+In fact, since 2018, they have also benefited from the European Protected Designation of Origin (PDO).
+Annual production totals approximately 29,500 hectoliters, or nearly 4 million bottles.
+Its terroir and sunshine have shaped its distinctive characteristics, which will appeal to lovers of elegant wines with personality.

-Buy the best Cairanne wines in private sale!
+Buy the best wines from Cairanne at a private sale!

 Rated site